ibm-cloud-docs/schematics/about.md

 ### Infrastructure deployment with {{site.data.keyword.bpshort}} workspaces
 {: #how-to-workspaces}

-{{site.data.keyword.bpshort}} workspaces deliver Terraform-as-a-Service capabilities to you so that you can automate the provisioning and management of your {{site.data.keyword.cloud_notm}} resources, and rapidly build complex, multi-tier cloud environments.
+{{site.data.keyword.bpshort}} workspaces deliver Terraform-as-a-Service capabilities to you so that you can automate the provisioning and management of your {{site.data.keyword.cloud_notm}} resources, and rapidly build, duplicate, and scale complex, multi-tier cloud environments.
 {: shortdesc}

 To get started with infrastructure deployment in {{site.data.keyword.bpshort}}, see the [Getting started tutorial](/docs/schematics?topic=schematics-get-started-terraform).